A fundamental aspect of learning how to longboard is your stance. That is, how you stand on your board.

-Foot breaking stance
+Foot braking stance

-The stance you use for foot breaking is similar to that for pushing, balancing on your front leg with your foot pointing toward the nose.
+The stance you use for foot braking is similar to that for pushing, balancing on your front leg with your foot pointing toward the nose.
 Your upper body is fully facing forward.
 You squat down lightly to lower your back foot to the ground, parallel to or slightly ahead of your standing foot.

 Instead of kicking the ground for pushing, you brush against the ground with your back heel and middle foot, lifting your toes up slightly not to catch a crack or bump.